open-contracting/kingfisher-process/docs/cli/new-collection.rst

 For instance, when data is pushed to the Web API.

 But you may need to create a collection specially.
 For instance, you may want to create a new collection to load some local files into.
-See :doc:`cli-local-load`.
+See :doc:`cli/local-load`.